+Delivery Method: Thermodynamics 2 is developed as a blended learning module.
+There will be a self-contained asynchronous course in Canvas that students will study for 2-3 hours per week.
+The asynchronous course will be supported by three hours of timetabled in-person or Zoom synchronous class.
 Canvas pages will host the asynchronous learning activities in the Canvas course, organised into weekly modules.
 Learning activities will include access to power point slides; text-based examples and solutions; short video-based solutions to examples; online formative and summative quizzes and other online supplementary materials sourced from creative commons resources.
 The synchronously delivered hour will consist of a series of different activities including class discussions; icebreakers; consolidation of theory and examples; problem-solving and review/preview of the week completed and the week ahead respectively.
-The basis for the design of Thermodynamics II is to apply the principles of active learning.
+The basis for the design of Thermodynamics 2 is to apply the principles of active learning.
 Students have access to a real jet engine The intention is to encourage as much interaction with, and between the students as possible using different learning activity types.